akka/akka/akka-docs/scala/tutorial-chat-server.rst

 From the SBT project you can generate files for your IDE:

-- `SbtEclipsify <https://github.com/musk/SbtEclipsify>`_ to generate the Eclipse project.
+- `SbtEclipsify <https://github.com/musk/SbtEclipsify>`_ to generate Eclipse project.
 Detailed instructions are available in :ref:`getting-started-first-scala-eclipse`.
-- `sbt-idea <https://github.com/mpeltonen/sbt-idea>`_ to generate the Eclipse project
+- `sbt-idea <https://github.com/mpeltonen/sbt-idea>`_ to generate IntelliJ IDEA project.

 Creating messages
 -----------------